RHIT-CSSE/csse332/homeworks/10_hybrid_threads/README.md

 2. Change it to include `hybrid_threads.h` rather than basic\_threads.h
 3. Modify `schedule_threads` to match the new signature
 4. Change` MAX_THREADS` to 100

+## Walkthrough video

+This is walkthrough video that you can take a look at after completing the above step.
+Please ignore the part that has to do with Microsoft Teams.

+<iframe src="https://rose-hulman.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=e9dd2a93-3535-4bc9-9999-acb40139fdde&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all" height="360" width="640" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

 # Adding more thread states